Narnia's Oxford: Exploring C.S. Lewis' Inspiration

 “This is the land of Narnia,' said the Faun, 'where we are now; all that lies between the lamp-post and the great castle of Cair Paravel on the eastern sea.”

-Inspiring our students in Oxford, just as C. S. Lewis was
+Inspiring Our Students in Oxford, Just as C. S. Lewis Was

-The city of Oxford and its dreaming spires have been inspiring world-famous authors like C. S. Lewis and his fellow creatives for centuries.
+The city of Oxford and its dreaming spires have been inspiring world-famous authors like C.S.
+Lewis and his fellow creatives for centuries.
 We want our students to cherish the same magical experience when they join us for a summer course.

 As part of Oxford Summer Courses, we visit multiple interesting sites, both literary and historical.
 Whether it be the Bodleian Library or the Great Hall of Christ Church which were used as settings for the Harry Potter films, or the ‘x marks the spot’ site on Broad Street where the Oxford martyrs were burnt at the stake in 1555, our students undertake the best tours while they are with us.
 Not to forget Oxford’s famous ‘Bill Spectre’s Ghost Tour’– a thrilling and theatrical night-time walk tour filled with some of the city's spookier legends!

-Of course, no literary trip around Oxford would be complete without a visit to the famous Eagle and Child pub (age appropriate of course!)
+Of course, no literary trip around Oxford would be complete without a visit to the famous Eagle and Child pub (age-appropriate of course!)
 Here, students can view a handwritten note pinned above the fireplace which reads; “the undersigned, having just partaken of your ham, have drunk to your health.”
 The note is signed by the famous Inklings group.

 Study Creative Writing in Oxford

-Seek inspiration in the same historic city that inspired C. S. Lewis’ Narnia with a Creative Writing summer course in the prestigious city of Oxford.
+Seek inspiration in the same historic city that inspired C.S.
+Lewis’ Narnia with a Creative Writing summer course in the prestigious city of Oxford.

-Just like the Inklings would dissect and share ideas with one another to produce the best possible week, you and your fellow students would also be completing a series of creative writing exercises, followed by discussions, workshops and reading exercises to teach you how to finesse your writing craft, help find your voice - ultimately equipping you with all the necessary tools and techniques to write a bestseller.
+Just like the Inklings would dissect and share ideas with one another to produce the best possible work, you and your fellow students would also be completing a series of creative writing exercises, followed by discussions, workshops, and reading exercises to teach you how to finesse your writing craft, help find your voice - ultimately equipping you with all the necessary tools and techniques to write a bestseller.

 Share this article